The Delft Method and KNM – a part of the Civic Integration Exam. KNM is your roadmap in the Netherlands. Read here how KNM works in the Delft method.

 What’s in KNM, the Knowledge of Dutch Society

-To begin with, all candidates for Civic Integration Test must pass KNM.
+To begin with, all candidates for Civic Integration Test A2 must pass KNM.
 Expats, highly skilled migrants, refugees, and all those who want to have a permanent residence permit, have the same exam.
 KNM has two objectives.
-The first is your integration into Dutch society, the second is to provide you with the tools for it.
+The first is your integration into Dutch society, the second is to provide you with the tools.

 Most of the information you need is in the Delft method.

-Continue reading the next paragraphs of this blog to know where to find the knowledge of Dutch society in the Delft method.
+Continue reading the following paragraphs of this blog to know where to find the knowledge of Dutch society in the Delft method.

 The Delft method excels in long-term information: History of the Netherlands

 The Delft method excels in information about geography and history.
 Basic geography, description of landscapes, polders, and the Randstad with its big towns in the West: you’ll find all this in the second half of the A2 part of the Delft method, Nederlands Voor Buitenlanders.
 The Delft Method is circular: all the mentioned themes come back in the B1-part of the method, de Tweede Ronde.
 Here they are again, with more details and more difficult words.